fernanucm/PLBASIC/README.md

 #### PLBASIC improvements with respect to Prolog BASIC 0.1

 * Module system.
 * Lexer.
-Implemented with EDCG's with two purposes: hide both the list of codes, and the line and column numbers used for error reporting.
+Implemented with EDCG with two purposes: hide both the list of codes, and the line and column numbers used for error reporting.
 * Parser.
-Implemented with DCG's it might be implemented with EDCG's as well.
+Implemented with DCG (there is no need for hiding more accumulators).
 * Error reporting in parsing and running programs.
 The new named argument `runline` for the `comp` object has been added to report the line for the statement being executed.
 * Resizeable screen.
 With a default screen 10 column wide and 4 line height, this tiny dimensions can be enlarged to better display results and listings.
 The screen is implemented as an additional named argument `screen` in the dict for the `comp` object.
 Also, the named argument `cursor` has been added to hold the current line and column where the cursor is located, as a term `lc(Line, Column)`.
 * Multiple sentences in a line separated by colons.
-This requires a new line numbering: LineNumber-StatementNumber.
+This requires a new line numbering: `LineNumber-StatementNumber`.
 In particular, several statements are allowed in `IF` statements.
 * `ELSE` statements.
 However, this is unsupported in Seiko Data 2000.
 * Evaluation of Boolean and string expressions.
 * Floats (`float`/3) and fractionals (`frac`/2) are identified, though both are treated as floats.